WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Usage

-After processing a Policy Centre transaction, double-click “icbc_e-stamp_tool.exe”.
-This will create a folder named “ICBC E-Stamp Copies” in the same location as the executable file, containing the stamped policy documents.
+After processing a Policy Centre transaction, double-click **icbc_e-stamp_and_copy_tool.exe**.
+This will create a folder named **ICBC E-Stamp Copies** on Desktop, containing the stamped policy documents.

-Inside this folder, the “ICBC Batch Copies” subfolder contains the stamped agent copy for batching.
+There is another folder that gets generated inside this folder called "ICBC Batch Copies".
+This contains the stamped agent copy for batching.

+**The `icbc_e-stamp_and_copy_tool` will check for duplicates, it is not necessary to delete the output folder.
+Stamping is limited to 10 pdfs.**

+The Excel sheet is only needed for copying blank policy documents to a backup location; the script works without it. icbc_e-stamp_and_copy_tool requires an existing folder path; subfolders must exist or files will copy to the root.
+This prevents accidental folder creation from typos.

+The `bulk_copy_icbc_tool` does not require an output folder or any subfolder to exist already.
+It will automatically create the output folder and any producer folder.
+After the script completes, it will generate a log.txt in the script folder with all the pdfs that could not be copied.

 ## Bonus